VidyaSource/website/src/_content/blog/the-mckinsey-developer-productivity-analysis-is-a-ruse.md

 70% "Inner Loop" activity with the pretense of the same academic rigor.

 Are you kidding?
 It would be like if I said "Einstein's great.
 He's my guy.
-But I would like to complement his Theory of Special Relativity expressing the equivalence of mass and energy with my own Theory pf Artificial Quantum Matrix Superposition that states the nutritional value of [Sour Patch Kids](https://sourpatchkids.com/) is directly proportional to the nutritional value of the fruits they represent.
-That's just science!"
+But I would like to complement his Theory of Special Relativity expressing the equivalence of mass and energy with my own Theory of Artificial Quantum Matrix Superposition that states the nutritional value of [Sour Patch Kids](https://sourpatchkids.com/) is directly proportional to the nutritional value of the fruits they represent.
+These are two equally valid theories!"

 This is how you know it's a ruse.
 McKinsey has no interest in creating a framework to measure developer productivity.
 Ever the ethically challenged firm, McKinsey has an interest in persuading tech CEOs to pay them lots of money to rationalize layoffs to juice stock prices _under the guise of a research-driven framework_ to measure developer productivity.